Women’s Initiative Supporting Health – Transitions Clinic

-- the ability for incarcerated women to get care directly after being released by scheduling needed medical and mental health care appointments and a WISH-TC appointment in advance of release
+- The benefit for justice-involved women of getting care directly after being released by scheduling a needed medical appointment with WISH-TC before release

 Who is eligible for WISH-TC?

 Women 18 years and older who have been released from jail or prison within the past 6-9 months or who will be released within the next 1-2 months are eligible for WISH-TC.
-They must have some kind of current health insurance or be Medicaid eligible, or apply for Strong Charity Care.
+They must have some kind of current health insurance, be Medicaid eligible, or apply for Strong Charity Care.

 Where are WISH-TC services provided?

 Patients will receive medical care at the University of Rochester Medicine in Psychiatry Service (MIPS).
 MIPS has a long history of caring for people who have medical and mental healthcare needs.
 Our site has a pharmacy and lab.

 We are located on the bus line by Movies 10 and Strong Ties at:

 Rochester, NY 14623